Dynamic values

 A dynamic value is a typed key/value pair stored on your project.
 Use one when the answer to "what should this be right now?" is not boolean — pricing, copy, limits, feature options, API endpoints, model names, anything you'd otherwise hard-code as a constant or stash in an environment variable.

-Unlike gates, dynamic values are global per environment: every user in prod sees the same value.
-To vary by user, gate the code that reads the value, or use a structured config with one key per cohort.
+Unlike feature flags, dynamic values are global per environment: every user in prod sees the same value.
+To vary by user, put a feature flag around the code that reads the value, or use a structured config with one key per cohort.

 Types